26. Multi-process Sample Application

 Fig. 26.1 Example Data Flow in a Symmetric Multi-process Application

-As the diagram shows, each process reads packets from each of the network ports in use.
-RSS is used to distribute incoming packets on each port to different hardware RX queues.
+Each process reads packets from each of the network ports in use.
+RSS distributes incoming packets on each port to different hardware Rx queues.
 Each process reads a different RX queue on each port and so does not contend with any other process for that queue access.
-Similarly, each process writes outgoing packets to a different TX queue on each port.
+Each process writes outgoing packets to a different Tx queue on each port.

 26.1.3.1.
 Running the Application